 Our President, Dave Wager, the son of Rich and Joyce, continues to lead the ministry with the same passion and certitudes of his father.
 The ministry, now decades old, continues fervently, driven “To Know Christ And To Make Him Known.”

 We also continue to receive the benefits of our God-fearing founders.
 It is because of their lives and continued presence that we benefit daily from God’s blessing.
-By God’s hand, the past faithfulness of Rich and Joyce, and continued faithfulness of Berta, the ministry has become what it is today.
+By God’s hand, the past faithfulness of Rich, Joyce, and Berta, the ministry has become what it is today.

 Now, we not only focus on our serving opportunities, but we also have our eyes on the future.
 Our current facility is being stretched to capacity.
 The old is being reborn and refurbished.
 We have recently started utilizing our new desperately needed Chapel, and a new NBI student center is in the process of being built.
 We are continually updating our housing units, and God continues to provide faithful staff and resources for Silver Birch Ranch.
 We would love the opportunity to be able to partner with and begin other camps - to spread our God-given focus, to train and disciple others in Christian camping, and to see our programs expand as God leads.

 We are passionate about being the most effective tool in the ministry toolbox of the local church.
 The future is determined: It is our desire to grow and strengthen local churches by producing dedicated God-fearing believers through the evangelism and training of children, leaders, and families.
 God has done some incredible things here in the Northwoods of Wisconsin to change the lives and destiny of thousands.
 We invite you to come and dream with us about what can be done to help you grow your church.
 We invite you to come and join in on what God will accomplish.